• facebook

 Get-Mailbox | Set-Mailbox -ProhibitSendQuota < Value > -ProhibitSendReceiveQuota < Value > -IssueWarningQuota < Value >

-You can apply filters to either the Get-Mailbox cmdlet or the Get-User cmdlet to precisely target the users to whom you intend to apply these adjustments.
-Here’s an illustrative example involving three cmdlets used to filter the command for users within the sales department of an organization.
+You can apply filters to the Get-Mailbox cmdlet or to Get-User cmdlet to control the users for whom you’re applying these changes.
+Below is an example with three cmdlets are used to filter the command to the sales department of an organization.

 Get-User | where {$_.Department -eq “Sales”} | Get-Mailbox | Set-Mailbox -ProhibitSendQuota < Value > -ProhibitSendReceiveQuota < Value > -IssueWarningQuota < Value >

-The manual methods to backup Office 365 mailboxes carry inherent risks of data corruption or loss.
-However, by utilizing this tool, you can set aside concerns about the security of your data.
-This tool stands out as one of the finest utilities to export Office 365 mailboxes to PST, offering the capability to back up even permanently deleted items in the PST format.
+The manual methods to back up Office 365 mailboxes are not reliable because there are risks of data corruption or data loss.
+But, with the tool, you don’t have to worry about the security of your data.
+It is among the best utilities to export Office 365 mailboxes to PST that enable users to backup even permanently deleted items in the PST format.

 Using this software, you can quickly backup your Office 365 mailboxes and free-up storage in the Office 365 account to get rid of the “mailbox size limit” warning.